Utah Deaf History and Culture

 Extracurricular Activities at The Utah School for the Deaf

-Park Literary Society, the Arthur Wenger Athletic Association, and the Spur Club were the three major clubs on campus.
+The three major clubs on campus were the Park Literary Society, the Arthur Wenger Athletic Association, and the Spur Club.

 The Park Literary Society

-The Park Literacy Society was founded one year after the Utah School for the Deaf relocated from Salt Lake City to Ogden in 1896.
-Dr. John R. Park, president of the University of Deseret (later renamed the University of Utah) was honored with the establishment of this organization.
-USD was headquartered inside the university in Salt Lake City, and Dr. Park was evidently well regarded by Deaf students.
+In 1897, one year after the Utah School for the Deaf moved from Salt Lake City to Ogden, the Park Literacy Society was formed.
+This group was started to honor Dr. John R. Park, president of the University of Deseret, later renamed the University of Utah.
+USD was headquartered inside the university in Salt Lake City, and Dr. Park was well-regarded by Deaf students.
 The Park Literary Society was the university's first club (Robert, 1994).

 This society was made up of fourteen-year-old boys and girls.
 The literary meetings were held every two weeks during the school year.
-The society's goal was to assist students in improving their creative writing and acting skills, as well as their love of literature (Roberts, 1994).
+The society's goal was to assist students in improving their creative writing and acting skills and their love of literature (Roberts, 1994).

 Students were also given the opportunity to improve their debating skills in a variety of subjects.
 Without the assistance of their teachers, they had to prepare their presentations, stories, plays, and debates (Roberts, 1994).

-Several debate topics were featured in the Utah School for the Deaf's "Eaglets" magazines: "That Lincoln was a greater man than Washington," "That the United States should recognize the independence of Cuba," and "That boys have more pleasure than girls."
+Several debate topics were featured in the "Eaglets" magazines published by the Utah School for the Deaf, as follows: "That Lincoln was a greater man than Washington," "That the United States should recognize the independence of Cuba," and "That boys have more pleasure than girls."
 "Our boys and girls of today are missing out on a great experience like that."
-Debate judges were chosen from among teachers and members of the Utah Deaf community to select who would win the debate (Roberts, 1994; First Reunion of the Utah School for the Deaf Alumni Booklet, 1976; A Century of Memories: Utah School for the Deaf 100th Year Anniversary Alumni Reunion Booklet, 1984).
-Debate, as can be seen, helped students improve their communication, public speaking, teamwork, and organizational skills, as well as their world knowledge through reading.
+The debate judges were chosen from among teachers and members of the Utah Deaf community to select who would win the debate (Roberts, 1994; First Reunion of the Utah School for the Deaf Alumni Booklet, 1976; A Century of Memories: Utah School for the Deaf 100th Year Anniversary Alumni Reunion Booklet, 1984).
+As can be seen, debate helped students improve their communication, public speaking, teamwork, organizational skills, and world knowledge through reading.

 Did You Know?

 For eight years, Dr. Park served as the head of the Utah School for the Deaf.
-He recognized early on that the school should be independent from the university.
-He wielded his influence to achieve the utmost amount of change possible in that direction.
-No one celebrated more than he did when the school became an independent institution and moved to Ogden.
+He recognized early on that the school should be independent of the university.
+He wielded his influence to achieve the maximum possible change in that direction.
+No one celebrated more than he did when the school became independent and moved to Ogden.

 Dr. Park was a guest at the USD in Ogden when he visited.
 On that occasion, students remembered him.
-Shortly before his death, USD employees paid him a visit at his Salt Lake City office; he maintained the same vivacious interest in the school's well-being.
+Shortly before his death, USD employees paid him a visit at his Salt Lake City office, where he maintained the same enthusiastic interest in the school's well-being.

 The Arthur Wenger Athletic Association